garageScript/databases/public/lessons/elastic.md

   .then(console.log)
 </code></pre>

-This command requests general information about the index called `@username-example`.
-For the purpose of security, we only provide you with the authority to manipulate any indices whose name starts with `@username-`.
-So you can create indices called for example, `@username-mails`, `@username-posts`, or etc. and write/read/analyze data.
+This fetch request will query for general information about the index named `@username-example`.
+For security purposes, we only provide you with the authority to manipulate any indices whose name starts with `@username-`.
+So you can create, for example, indices named `@username-mails`, `@username-posts`, or etc. and write/read/analyze data at those indices.

 ### Get Data
-At this point you should have only example index we just created for you.
 Let's see how to get data from `@username-example` index.
-Here's the request path patterns.
 ```
 const buffer = Buffer.from("@username:@dbPassword").toString("base64")
 const credential = "Basic " + buffer